ablab/IsoQuant/README.md

 Reads must be provided in FASTQ or FASTA format (can be gzipped).
 If you have already aligned your reads to the reference genome, simply provide sorted and indexed BAM files.

+IsoQuant expect reads to contain polyA tails.
+For more reliable transcript model construction do not trim polyA tails.

 <a name="sec1.2"></a>
 ## Supported reference data